SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 ---
 A big suite of various levels of automated tests can be a great way of making sure that problems introduced into the codebase are identified quickly.

-As the number of automated tests increases over time, it becomes more likely that some of them will fail and it's important to handle these failures appropriately.
+As your application changes and the number of automated tests increases over time, though, it becomes more likely that some of them will fail.
+It's important to handle these failures appropriately.

 <!--endintro-->

+headin sand image
+Figure: How not to handle automated test failures (attribute)

+### Tolerating automated test failures

+just a few tests
+always the same ones fail, so we "know" it's really OK, etc.

-Focus on “green builds”, tolerating failures leads to erosion of trust in the tests to the point where they can become pointless to run
+Focus on "green builds", tolerating failures leads to erosion of trust in the tests to the point where they can become pointless to run

-note on skipping tests as a policy too
+### Fix or delete

+If it's important enough for a test, then fix it.
+If there's no value in the test anymore, delete it

+### "Skipping" tests
+bad idea, you'll never go back

 **Add your rule to a category**